lushcodes/CV/README.md

 I enjoy making indie video game soundtracks for budding game developers, participating in weekly game jams when I can.
 It's great to have accountability and a strict deliverable timeframe rather than filling my harddrive with 100's of unfinished tracks.
-I also get feedback from developers to help improve my songs, which is great!
+I also get feedback and rankings from developers to help improve my songs, which is great!
 You can check out some of my tracks [here](https://https://soundcloud.com/octonyte).

 It's my goal to try and participate in (and complete) a good, honest DnD campaign.
 It's something I've always wanted to do but never had the chance.
 Yet!